vsvipul/CS307-SystemPracticum/A4/README.md

 IP Address from ifconfig - 192.168.1.7
 IP Address from ip2location - 117.207.52.35

-The reason for this difference is that there are finite number of IPs in the world.
-Thus, there is need for routers to which my computer is connected to.
+The reason for this difference is that there are a finite number of IPs in the world.
+Thus, there is a need for routers to which my computer is connected to.
 The IP address 192.168.1.7 is assigned to my computer by the router and the IP Address 117.207.52.35 is assigned to me by my ISP - BSNL.
-This same IP Address maybe assigned to many people across North India as the location showed on ip2location is Ambala, Haryana.
+This same IP Address may be assigned to many people across North India as the location shown on ip2location is Ambala, Haryana.

 e) 0.0.0.0 is used to designate an unknown or invalid node on a network.
 It has different uses in different contexts.
-For example, to send a request from a node to DHCP to get an IP Address assigned, a packet is send to 0.0.0.0 along with the MAC Address of the node.
+For example, to send a request from a node to DHCP to get an IP Address assigned, a packet is sent to 0.0.0.0 along with the MAC Address of the node.

 255.255.255.255 is the broadcast address which is a network address used to transmit to all devices connected on the network.

 f)
+vipul@vipul:~/CS307-SystemPracticum/A4/1$ traceroute harvard.edu
-vipul@vipul:~/CS307-SystemPracticum/A4/1$ traceroute harvard.edutraceroute to harvard.edu (23.185.0.1), 30 hops max, 60 byte packets
+traceroute to harvard.edu (23.185.0.1), 30 hops max, 60 byte packets
  1  192.168.1.1 (192.168.1.1)  1.948 ms  1.920 ms  1.876 ms
  2  117.207.52.1 (117.207.52.1)  1.847 ms * *
  3  * * *